mariscellaneous/Downscaling_Peninsula/README.md

 # MERRA-2 Neural Network Downscaling (1 km; 3-Hourly) — Antarctic Peninsula

 Spatial downscaling of atmospheric reanalysis 2-m air temperature data (t2m) over the Antarctic Peninsula using a digital elevation model (1 km).
+Implements PyTorch, is currently a work in progress.

 These are the following steps: